 Cash and cash equivalents include cash on hand and at banks, short-term deposits with an original maturity of three months or less with financial institutions, and bank overdrafts.
 Bank overdrafts are reflected as a current liability on the consolidated balance sheets.
-There were no cash equivalents as of September 30, 2023 and June 30, 2023.
+There were no other forms of cash equivalents as of December 31, 2023 and June 30, 2023.

-Restricted cash balances of \$13 thousand as of both September 30, 2023 and June 30, 2023 secure the Company's credit cards.
+Restricted cash balances of \$14 thousand as of December 31, 2023 and \$13 thousand as of June 30, 2023 secure the Company's credit card.